-Teachers will supervise activities on the playground beginning at 8:30 AM.
-Please do not send your students to school or drop them off before 8:30.
+Teachers will supervise activities on the playground beginning at 7:45 AM.
+Please do not send your students to school or drop them off before 7:45.
 We cannot be responsible for supervision prior to that time.
 Breakfast will be served beginning at 7:45 a.m.
 Those students eating breakfast will be asked to enter the cafeteria upon arrival.
 Once finished, they will be dismissed to the playground.

 ABSENCES, TARDINESS AND DISMISSALS

-- Parents are requested to notify the school between 8:00 a.m. and 8:30 a.m. in the event that your child must be absent from school for any reason.
+1. Parents are requested to notify the school between 7:30 a.m. and 8:15 a.m. in the event that your child must be absent from school for any reason.
 If you are unable to call during these times, you may call either the night before or earlier that morning and leave a message on the school’s answering machine.
-Requests for homework should be made at this time.
 In the event that a parent notifies the classroom teacher of a child’s absence, it is still necessary to communicate the absence directly with the office.

-- Students who arrive after 8:55 a.m. are tardy and are requested to report to the office and sign-in before going to the classroom.
+2. Students who arrive after the 8:20 a.m. bell are tardy and are requested to report to the office and sign-in before going to the classroom.

-- Bus students will not be allowed travel on a different bus without a note from their parents.
+5. Bus students will not be allowed to travel on a different bus without a note from their parents.
 Walkers must have a note from home if they plan to ride a bus.
 The main office will sign off on all bus notes as well as contact the bus company.

 Regular attendance is necessary for success in school.
 Students are expected to attend school whenever it is in session except in the case of personal illness or family emergency.
 If you do not contact us by phone, a note explaining the absence is required upon the student's return.
 If there is to be an excused absence, a note with the dates of the student's absences should be given to the building principal.

 Extended excused absences should be pre-arranged with the building principal.
 The parents will be advised of the school district's policy upon request for an extended absence.